Lab: Debugging

 - in the Variables panel a new entry appears corresponding to the new variable that has been declared and initialized.

-Now click on each of the variables in the Variables panel
+Now click on each of the variables in the Variables panel and you can see the current value for each.

 Now single-step through the first iteration of the while loop; before each step think about what you think should happen and after each step verify that indeed the observed behavior matches the expected behavior of each statement.
 Any time a statement changes the value of a variable, you can see the updated value in the Variables tab.